Cephei14/monty/README.md

 -Monty Bytecode Files

 Monty bytecode files contain instructions for the Monty bytecode interpreter.
 Each instruction corresponds to a stack operation such as push or pop.
-You will need to implement the logic for each instruction in your C code.
+We will implement the logic for each instruction in this C codes.

 -Further Considerations